 The HHSRS is a risk based assessment tool which is used by environmental health officers to assess the risk (the likelihood and severity) of a hazard in residential housing to the health and safety of occupants or visitors.
 The HHSRS is tenure neutral; it can be used to assess hazards in private and social rented housing and also in owner occupied housing.

 The vast majority of HHSRS work is carried out in relation to private rented housing as this is the sector with the poorest housing standards.
 The HHSRS has attracted criticism on the basis that knowledge of its existence, and understanding of how it works, is limited amongst landlords and tenants.
 There have been calls for the introduction of a simpler and more straightforward set of quality standards, particularly with reference to the private rented sector.

-The Coalition Government conducted a review of the HHSRS the outcome of which was published in March 2015: Review of property conditions in the private rented sector: Government Response, Changes to the HHSRS were rejected, instead the Government opted to produce a layperson’s guide to health and safety hazards in the home: Renting a safe home: a guide for tenants.
-Measures have been included in the Housing and Planning Act 2016 to strengthen the action that can be taken to tackle landlords that fail to tackle poor housing conditions, such as banning orders and the extension of rent repayment orders.
+The Coalition Government conducted a review of the HHSRS the outcome of which was published in March 2015: Review of property conditions in the private rented sector: Government Response, Changes to the HHSRS were rejected, instead the Government opted to produce a layperson’s guide to health and safety hazards in the home: Renting a safe home: a guide for tenants (now archived).
+This has been replaced by How to rent a safe home (June 2018).
+Measures were included in the Housing and Planning Act 2016 to strengthen the action that can be taken to tackle landlords that fail to tackle poor housing conditions, such as civil penalty notices, banning orders, and the extension of rent repayment orders.